 Governor Brown's letter to the Legislature, continued:

-Governor Brown is here touching on a rarely discussed aspect of Physician Assisted Suicide laws.
+Governor Brown discussed a rarely discussed aspect of Physician Assisted Suicide laws.
 The mere existence of the Oregon law appears to give comfort to many terminally ill people in that state who know that they have an option if their quality of life degenerates beyond their ability to cope.
 Many times in Oregon, patients will obtain lethal quantities of pills from their physicians, and not use them.
 The presence of the pills, and the knowledge that they can take them at any time, gives them comfort.
-They know that they have two options: to suffer in pain and have a longer life, or to end their life early and avoid the suffering.
+They know that they have two options: to suffer in pain and have a longer life, or to end their life early and avoid the suffering -- both options under their total control.

 Tim Rosales is a spokesperson for the advocacy group: "Californians Against Assisted Suicide."
 The group is primarily composed of physicians, disability advocates, and clergy from various faith groups, including the California Catholic Conference of Roman Catholic bishops.
 Rosales said:

-I find this belief also difficult to interpret.
-If a person who is dying of a terminal illness does not have access to continuing medical care to control their pain and is further unable to afford visits to doctors to request a prescription for drugs that would end their life, then the presence of the PAS law would have no effect to their life.
-But if they could scrape up enough money to see two doctors, obtain a prescription, and purchase the drugs, then impoverished people would be able to end their lives as rich people will be able to.
+I find this belief also difficult to interpret, because a Physician Assisited Suicide (PAS) law would make help in dying available to everyone.
+If a person who is dying of a terminal illness does not have access to continuing medical care to control their pain and is further unable to afford visits to doctors to request a prescription for drugs that would end their life, then the presence of the Physian Assisted Suicide (PAS) law still might help them end their life.
+They might be able to scrape up enough money to see two doctors, obtain a prescription, purchase the drugs, and then end their lives as rich people will be able to.
 In practice, a person who is seeking PAS might shop around among doctors and find two who would help them without charge on compassionate grounds.
-If that proves impossible, then a dying person in agony could try crowd funding.
+If that proves impossible, then a dying person in agony could always try crowd funding.

 Many conservative religious groups remain opposed to the bill.